Eurovision 2023: Mae Muller responds to disappointing result as UK finishes second from last

 - READ MORE: UK Eurovision entry Mae Muller: “I wanted to write something that made people feel empowered”

 Sweden’s Loreen was crowned the overall winner in the final, after earning a score of 583 points.
-Sweden were the bookies favourite to win ahead of the final in Liverpool, with Loreen’s song ‘Tattoo’ having odds of 4/9 on bet365 to win on the day of the grand finale.
+Sweden were the bookies favourite to win ahead of the final in Liverpool, with Loreen’s song ‘Tattoo’ having odds of 4/9 on bet365 to win on the day of the grand final.

 The win made Eurovision history, with Loreen becoming the first woman to win the competition twice, following her victory in 2012 with the track ‘Euphoria’.